Get all the latest Airbnb data for Lithuania

 What's the average and median nightly price on Airbnb in Lithuania in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Lithuania.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Lithuania.

 How much do nightly prices vary by neighborhood in Lithuania in 2026?